dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-structure/2-staging.md

 ### Staging: Models

-Now that we’ve got a feel for how the files and folders fit together, let’s look inside one of these files and dig into what makes for a well structured staging model.
+Now that we’ve got a feel for how the files and folders fit together, let’s look inside one of these files and dig into what makes for a well-structured staging model.

 Below, is an example of a standard staging model (from our `stg_stripe__payments` model) that illustrates the common patterns within the staging layer.
 We’ve organized our model into two <Term id='cte'>CTEs</Term>: one pulling in a source table via the [source macro](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources#selecting-from-a-source) and the other applying our transformations.